Fear of Computers – Cyberphobia

-The Fear of Computers is Technically Known as Cyberphobia and is often jokingly used to refer to people who are not very adept at using the latest devices (technophobes).
+The Fear of Computers is also known as Cyberphobia and is often jokingly used to refer to people who are not very adept at using the latest devices (technophobes).

 Fear of Computers Symptoms